tr8dr/tr8dr.github.io/_posts/2020-11-28-AnalystRatings.markdown

 ## The Plan
 Given a timeseries of analyst ratings, I want to relate these to returns on various forward windows.
-It would make sense to try to predict the sign of forward returns rather than the magnitudes (which would be nearly impossible to predict purely on ratings).
+It would make sense to try to predict the sign of forward returns rather than the sign+magnitude (which would be nearly impossible to predict).
 One could use Logistic Regression if targeting binary labels (+1, -1) or one of the multi-class classifiers, such as Random Forest.

 As we are often concerned with the relative performance of a stock as compared to either market or sector, can measure